Russian foreign minister lambastes the West but barely mentions Ukraine in UN speech

 For a second year in a row, the General Assembly is taking place with no end to the war in sight.
 A three-month-long Ukrainian counteroffensive has gone slower than Kyiv hoped, making modest advances but no major breakthroughs.

 Ukraine’s seats in the assembly hall were empty for at least part of Lavrov’s speech.
-An American diplomat wrote on a notepad in her country’s section of the audience.
+An American diplomat wrote on a notepad in her country’s section of the audience during Lavrov’s speech.

+It accused the U.S. of, among other things, “whipping up hysteria on the Korean Peninsula.”
+North Korean leader Kim Jong Un made a rare foray out of his country last week by train to meet Russian President Vladimir Putin, an unsettling development for South Korea and allies including the United States.

+Zelenskyy accused Russia of “weaponizing” food, energy and even children against Ukraine and “the international rules-based order” at large.

+Biden sounded a similar note in pressing world leaders to keep up support for Ukraine: “If we allow Ukraine to be carved up, is the independence of any nation secure?”
+On North Korea, he reiterated criticism of the North’s violations of Security Council resolutions regarding its nuclear and ballistic missile programs but said Washington is “committed to diplomacy that would bring about the denuclearization of the Korean Peninsula.”

-Since invading in February 2022, Russia has offered a number of explanations for what it calls the “special military operation” in Ukraine.
+Since invading Ukraine in February 2022, Russia has offered a number of explanations for what it calls the “special military operation” in Ukraine.

 Among them: claims that Kyiv was oppressing Russian speakers in Ukraine’s east and so Moscow had to help them, that Ukraine’s growing ties with the West in recent years pose a risk to Russia, and that it’s also threatened by NATO’s eastward expansion over the decades.